ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Issuers (though with more potential targeting).

 The number of active Issuer configurations also contributes to anonymity set partitioning.
-In particular, when an Issuer updates their configuration and the corresponding key pair, any Client that invokes the issuance protocol with this configuration becomes part of a set of Clients which also ran the issuance protocol using the same configuration.
+In particular, when an Issuer updates its configuration and the corresponding key pair, any Client that invokes the issuance protocol with this configuration becomes part of a set of Clients which also ran the issuance protocol using the same configuration.
 Issuer configuration updates,